Alexander-Heinz/alexander-heinz.github.io/_posts/2021-03-01-animated-barplots.md

 Turns out `gganimate` can help us achieve this, by animating the bars created by `ggplot`.

-I added as much comments in the code as possible.
+I added as many clarifying comments in the code as possible.
 Have fun recreating / improving\!

 Let’s start by loading the data and do some data wrangling: